net00-1/SW-DLT/README.md

 ## Planned Changes

+☑️ Add standard progress bar
+☑️ Enable title grabbing for video/audio/playlists
+☑️ Enable downloads to be resumed
+☑️ Add authentication prompts for gallery downloads
-- Implement feature to read URLs from files
+🔘 Implement feature to read URLs from files

 ## Disclaimers
 - Use this shortcut for downloading media you own easily